A pharmacist has written an informative comment to my last post on generic-same-as-brand Concerta. (Thank you, RL in Florida!)

 Beware Improper Substitutions

 Another commenter asked about getting Methlyn ER one month and then being given Metadate CD the next month.
-These are two very different formulations which should not have been interchanged unless the prescription states it.
+These are two very different formulations that should not have been interchanged unless the prescription states it.

 For that person, I’d suggest visiting that pharmacy and ask for a copy of the prescription.
 If it says a dosage form on it (like ER), I’d bring it up to the pharmacy manager and ask for a refund for a mistake that was made.